sagemathinc/cocalc/src/packages/cdn/README.md

 # Webapp CDN files

+These packages

+- katex
+- codemirror
+- mathjax

 ## Why?

 This directory contains additional resources for at least the `/index.html` and `/app` page.
 Many of these were served directly from CDN's before.
 However, that introduces a dependency where [CoCalc.com](http://CoCalc.com) can't load unless all these random CDN's also work... and that is unacceptable for two reasons: